 2. natural caoutchouc is environmentally friendly

-natural caoutchouc is a sustainable material as it is biodegradable and does not contain any synthetic chemicals.
-As with all the materials we use, we have also opted for a vegan and particularly environmentally friendly alternative for the mallet head.
-If environmental protection is important to you, a mallet or grater made from natural caoutchouc is a good choice.
+Natural caoutchouc is a sustainable material because it is biodegradable and contains no synthetic chemicals.
+As with all materials we process, we have also chosen a vegan and particularly environmentally friendly alternative for the mallet head.
+If environmental protection is important to you, a mallet or friction mallet made of natural caoutchouc is an excellent choice.

 3. elasticity brings a broad sound spectrum